Santa Park: Theme

-The park is designed to emulate the cavern residence of Santa Claus on the Arctic circle.
+The park is designed to emulate the cavern residence of Santa Claus on the Arctic Circle.
 Popular culture often depicts Santa Claus (or joulupukki in Finnish) coming from Lapland.
 Therefore, tourists come every year to Rovaniemi to meet Santa Claus.

-SantaPark is a Christmassy theme park known as Santa Claus’s own home cavern.
 During summertime, it is open from the middle of June to the first weeks of August.
 In winter season the park is open from the late November to the beginning of January.
 There is an entrance fee for the park.

-In SantaPark visitors can meet Santa Claus in his office and take pictures free-of-charge with him.
-In addition, it is possible to visit in Mrs. Gingerbread’s Gingerbread Bakery, see Ice Princess in her Icy kingdom called "Ice Gallery" and send postcards from the Post Office.
-Also, Candybar, Magic Train, Kota Café, Shopping area, Elf School and Handicraft’s area are included in the entrance ticket's price.
-On the main stage acrobatics show – Magic Christmas, is performed 3 times a day.
+In SantaPark visitors can meet Santa Claus in his office and take pictures with him.
+Other attractions include Mrs. Gingerbread’s Gingerbread Bakery, the Ice Gallery, shows, cafeterias, workshops, and the Post Office, where it is possible to send postcards.

-SantaPark is a part of SantaPark Arctic World – brand, which also includes Santa Claus Secret Forest – Joulukka, Arctic Forest Spa – Metsäkyly, Lapland Luxury, Arctic TreeHouse Hotel, and Rakas Restaurant & Bar.
+SantaPark is part of the SantaPark Arctic World brand, which also includes Santa Claus Secret Forest – Joulukka, Arctic Forest Spa – Metsäkyly, Lapland Luxury, Arctic TreeHouse Hotel, and Rakas Restaurant & Bar.